 Lymphoma causes night sweats, as do leukemia, prostate, and thyroid cancer.
 So does undiagnosed cancer, in addition to unexplained weight loss and fevers.
 Contact your physician if these symptoms continue for you.

 The imbalance of hormones at menopause leads to an assortment of discomforts, one of many being night sweats.
 Try keeping your room nice and cool (set the AC lower than usual to see how you feel); run a fan to keep air circulating; avoid alcohol, caffeine, cigarettes, and spicy foods; and consider the benefits of different herbal supplements or hormone replacement therapy.
-Experts also recommend eating a balanced diet, taking proper vitamins (including vitamin D3 for those in the Northern Hemisphere), and maintaining a good exercise regimen.
-Staying at a healthy weight is important here, too.
+Experts also recommend eating a balanced diet, taking proper vitamins (including vitamin D3 for those in the Northern Hemisphere), and sticking to a good exercise regimen.
+Maintaining good health and staying at a healthy weight is important here, too.

 Although there are many causes of night sweats, if you are close to age 50, female, and experiencing very few or absent periods, the likely cause for your night sweats is menopause.